Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Photoelectron momentum distributions

 The H-CQSFA outcome, plotted in the right column of Fig.~\ref{fig:PMD_compare1}, shows a similar effect: the Coulomb correction broadens the PMDs in the direction perpendicular to the driving-field polarization, and this broadening is particularly noticeable in the fan [see Fig.~\ref{fig:PMD_compare1}(d)].
 The patterns encountered are also similar, but in the rate-based method, the features near the caustic and the carpet near the perpendicular momentum axis are more suppressed.
 Furthermore, the slope of the spider legs is different.
 In the hybrid CQSFA approach, they are mostly parallel to the polarization axis, while in the forward method, they bend slightly up.
 This can be clearly appreciated if we look at how one of the spider legs on the left panel plots cuts the red line, while it seems to cut it tangentially on the right panel plots.
 Altogether, these results highlight the importance of including the Coulomb potential in the sub-barrier dynamics, either as a correction to rate-based methods or as an extra phase in the semiclassical action for the CQSFA.
 Several rescattering ridges are visible in all cases, but the signal is noticeably stronger in the H-CQSFA.

-Next, we look at single-orbit distributions to assess the influence of the sub-barrier corrections in the rate.
-Furthermore, we investigate how far-reaching the classification introduced in \cite{Yan2010} is in forward or hybrid forward-boundary methods.
+Next, we look at single-orbit distributions to investigate how far-reaching the classification introduced in \cite{Yan2010} is in the rate-based or hybrid forward-boundary CQSFA, and also inspect the influence of the sub-barrier corrections.
 Single-orbit distributions were previously studied within the pure boundary CQSFA approach \cite{Maxwell2017}, and in particular, the effect of the Coulomb integral under the barrier $I_{V_0}$ was addressed in \cite{Maxwell2017a}.
-In Fig.~\ref{fig:single_orbits} we display the single-orbit distributions obtained with the rate-based forward method without and with sub-barrier Coulomb corrections (first and second column from the left, respectively), compared to the hybrid CQSFA (third column from the left) and the standard boundary CQSFA (right column).
-The orbits are classified according to the conditions in Table \ref{tab:OrbitClassification}.
+These distributions are displayed in Fig.~\ref{fig:single_orbits}, and the orbits are classified according to the conditions in Table \ref{tab:OrbitClassification}.

+{The left column of the figure exhibits the standard CQSFA results.
+The contributions of orbits 1 and 2, displayed in Figs.~\ref{fig:single_orbits}(a) and (e), exhibit the expected imprints (see the fifth column in Table \ref{tab:OrbitClassification}): The PMDs are centered at $(p_z,p_x)=(0,0)$ and decay around the energy of $2U_p$.
+This is consistent with the expected dynamics of both orbits, which interact weakly with the core and can be associated with direct orbits in the Coulomb-free SFA.
+The contribution from orbit 3, shown in Fig.~\ref{fig:single_orbits}(i), is bounded by a caustic, which is a qualitatively different behavior from orbits 1 and 2.
+Finally, there is a high-energy rescattering ridge in the contributions from orbit 4, as shown in Fig.~\ref{fig:single_orbits}(m).
+This is expected from the standard definition of this orbit, which is assumed to be rescattered from the start.
+Thus, a pure boundary problem with pre-selected behaviors allows us to define the dynamics associated with orbits 1-4 neatly.}